kscraja/kscraja.github.io/_posts/jekyll/2014-06-10-switching-to-jekylll-github-pages.md

 ## Why ?

 Somehow, writing on wordpress felt like difficult, distant, not-now kind of activity.
-Hence, whenever the, the itch to write triggers, I postpone it citing them.
+Hence, whenever the itch to write triggers, I postpone it citing those reasons.

-I was looking for something with
+I was looking for something that ...

-* always with me
+* is always with me
     - on my laptop
-* feel like owning it
+* feels like owning it
     - github
-* write whenever (quick turnaround)
+* makes me write (quick turnaround)
     - vim editor
     - no browser (browser..feels like little away)
-* good control over styling
+* has good control over styling
     - markdown

 Jekyll and Github pages combination seems to have given the solution that is the closest.